 Tripe can be viewed as a probiotic, as it contains good amounts of the good lactic acid bacteria called Lactobacillus Acidophilus.

-Calcium and Phosphorus Are present in green tripe in a 1:1 ratio, so in perfect balance.
+Calcium and Phosphorus Are present in green tripe in an almost 1:1 ratio, so in perfect balance.
 Around 8 other minerals are also present; Iron, Magnesium, Potassium, Zinc, Copper, Manganese and Selenium.

 Omega 3 Is also present in green tripe, and an 8 oz serving would contain around 13-15 mg of Omega 3